rbleggi/tech-pocs/devops/opentofu-k8s-deploy/README.md

 ## Structure
 - **Jenkinsfile**: CI/CD pipeline for building, testing, and deploying applications.
+- **Jenkinsfile.infra**: Jenkins pipeline for provisioning infrastructure (cluster, namespaces, Prometheus, Grafana) via OpenTofu.
 - **helm/app**: Helm chart for deploying applications with built-in monitoring integration.
 - **infra/**: OpenTofu scripts to provision the cluster, namespaces, and install Prometheus/Grafana.
-- **docker-compose.yml**: Runs k3s, Helm, and your Java app via Docker Compose for local development.
+- **docker-compose.yml**: Runs k3s, Helm, Docker Registry, and your Java app via Docker Compose for local development.
 - **app/**: Java application source code and Dockerfile.

 ## How it works
 1. **Provisioning**
-   - Use OpenTofu (or docker-compose.yml for local setup) to create the Kubernetes cluster and namespaces `infra` and `apps`.
+   - Use the Jenkins job defined in `Jenkinsfile.infra` to provision the Kubernetes cluster, namespaces (`infra` and `apps`), and install Prometheus/Grafana using OpenTofu.
-   - Prometheus and Grafana are installed automatically in the `infra` namespace.
+   - For local development, you can use `docker-compose.yml` to spin up k3s, Helm, and the Docker Registry.

 2. **Jenkins Pipeline**
-   - The Jenkinsfile checks out code, builds, runs automated tests (pipeline fails if tests fail), builds/pushes the Docker image for the Java app in app/.
+   - The main Jenkinsfile checks out code, builds, runs automated tests (pipeline fails if tests fail), builds/pushes the Docker image for the Java app in `app/`.
-   - Deployment can be done via Helm using the chart in `helm/app`.
+   - Deployment is done via Helm using the chart in `helm/app`.

 3. **Application Deployment**
    - Use Helm to install applications in the `apps` namespace.

+4. **Monitoring Integration**
-   - All applications are integrated with Prometheus/Grafana by default (see Helm chart templates).
+   - All deployed applications are integrated with Prometheus and Grafana by default.

-4. **Monitoring**
-   - Prometheus collects metrics from applications.
-   - Grafana provides visualization of metrics.

 ## Step-by-step Setup